BMW M440i Gran Coupe Insurance Rates

 Price estimates for individual coverage:

-Rates are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 states and M440i Gran Coupe trim levels.
+Prices are based on $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and M440i Gran Coupe models.

 Price Range from Low to High

-For the average driver, BMW M440i Gran Coupe insurance prices go from as low as $664 for liability-only coverage to a high of $4,670 for a driver that may need high-risk insurance.
+For a 40-year-old driver, BMW M440i Gran Coupe insurance prices range from as low as $664 for liability-only coverage to a high rate of $4,670 for a driver that may need high-risk insurance.

 Geographic Price Range

-The ranges above illustrate why it is important to compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.
+The ranges above show why all drivers should compare rates for a specific zip code and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.